Estimated rendering time is a feature introduced in MapTiler Engine 11.2.

 HiDPI / Retina tiles - as HiDPI / Retina tiles are twice as big in both dimensions than the standard ones, choosing this option while leaving the max zoom level unchanged will increase the resolution by a factor of 2 (the displayed value will be halved).

 The Mercator projection is probably the most commonly used projection in modern online maps.
 It has several advantages, but one of its downsides is that the distance represented in this projection varies with latitude.
 With the increase in latitude, the same distance on a map accounts for a smaller distance in the real world.
 Hence the areas closer to the poles are disproportionally big.
 Due to this fact, the value of the resolution explained in the previous paragraph, is correct basically only at the Equator.
 This article explains the problem pretty well.

-The resolution estimate displayed in MapTiler Desktop includes also a value that accounts for the effect of the Mercator projection and shows you the real resolution your output map will have at maximal zoom level.
+The resolution estimate displayed in MapTiler Engine includes also a value that accounts for the effect of the Mercator projection and shows you the real resolution your output map will have at the maximal zoom level.

 In this article, we have presented the pre-rendering estimates feature.
 You should now have a better idea, of what the estimated parameters mean and how the output settings impact the rendering process as well as the generated map package.

 Tiles à la Google Maps - Coordinates, Tile Bounds, and Projection